socialecologyboku/MISO2/docs/source/index.rst

 which covers 14 supply chain processes from raw material extraction and processing, stock-building and stock dynamics, to end-of-life flows and waste management.
 For detailed information and documentation, we refer to the peer-reviewed, open-access publication (Wiedenhofer et al. 2024).

-With the MISO2 model, we also provide a global, country-level application which covers 23 raw materials and 20 stock-building materials across 177 countries from 1900 to 2016:
-MAT_STOCKS database version 1.0, ZENODO LINK GOES HERE.
+With the MISO2 model, we also provide a global, country-level application which covers 23 raw materials and 20 stock-building materials across 177 countries from 1900 to 2016.
+The MAT_STOCKS database version 1.0 can be `found on Zenodo <https://zenodo.org/records/12794253>`_.

 **Key Features**: